It’s Time to Get the Flat Cap Out

 Every autumn has its essentials: good boots, solid outerwear, and a cap that makes the outfit.
 The flat cap fits that moment perfectly.
 It’s versatile, understated, and carries a quiet kind of swagger.

 For a while, it was a piece you’d only see in country pubs or period dramas, but now it’s everywhere again.
-From the cobblestones of Shoreditch to café terraces in Bath, men are rediscovering its old-school charm.
+From the cobblestones of Shoreditch to café terraces in Bath, men are rediscovering the best flat caps in corduroy, brushed cottons and tweed fabrics.

 How to Wear It

-There’s an art to wearing a flat cap.
+There’s an art to wearing the best flat cap.
 Get it right, and you look sharp without trying.
 Get it wrong, and it can feel dated.
 The key is balance.

 For something timeless, pair a tweed or grey flat cap with a camel coat and crisp shirt.
-For everyday wear, try a cotton or washed cord version with denim and a navy knit.
 If you want to mix it up, style your cap with an oversized bomber and sunglasses for a hint of rebellious confidence.

 Johnny Depp does it with vintage jackets and layered necklaces.
 Guy Ritchie keeps it tailored and rugged.
 Beckham, as always, makes it look effortlessly polished.
 However you wear it, the trick is to own it.
 Wear it like you mean it.